 Acid-free paper is essential if you want your drawings to last a lifetime. graphite and charcoal will not fade.
 The paper is more important.
-To extend the life professional artists use an acid-free cotton rag paper
+To extend the life professional artists use acid-free cotton rag paper.

 Pencil drawings are delicate, charcoal and pastel drawings are insanely delicate.
 Indeed, many galleries don’t want to touch them at all.
 They are too much trouble.

 In this guide, you have learned how to store your drawings at home and learned how to transit your drawings safely.
 There’s no reason why your drawings shouldn’t last a lifetime.